 The CESMP is meant to address how we could meet the community-wide goal of 50% emissions reduction from 2005 levels by 2030 through local climate action.
-We have also established three other emissions-related goals, including:
+The Board also established three other emissions-related goals, including:

-- Sourcing 100% of county-wide electricity from renewable sources by 2035 - Achieving 100% renewable electricity in County government operations by 2030 - Achieving 100% carbon neutrality in County government operations by 2050 https://www.pwcva.gov/assets/2022-05/13-D.pdf
+- Sourcing 100% of county-wide electricity from renewable sources by 2035 - Achieving 100% renewable electricity in County government operations by 2030 - Achieving 100% carbon neutrality in County government operations by 2050

-We define renewable electricity as electricity coming from any non-fossil fuel energy source, including solar, wind, hydro, geothermal, biomass, and nuclear.
+We define renewable electricity as electricity coming from any non-fossil fuel energy source, such as solar, wind, hydro, geothermal, and nuclear.
 Because the definition of renewable electricity can differ among communities, the CESMP uses the term "clean electricity" instead to mean any non-fossil fuel energy source.